Conditions like osteoarthritis, rheumatoid arthritis, fibromyalgia, and other forms of arthritis can cause chronic arthritis pain.

 Pain management therapy for arthritis pain may encompass a range of treatments, such as hot and cold therapy, yoga, tai chi, massage, progressive muscle relaxation, meditation, acupuncture, cognitive behavior therapy, deep breathing, nonsteroidal anti-inflammatory medication, opioids, antidepressants, and beta-blockers.

 Severe arthritis pain may interfere with daily life and impair a patient’s ability to perform job duties.
 In these cases, occupational medicine could help the patient adjust to the demands of the workplace.

-Staff at Central Nevada Regional Care are also trained to help employers adapt the workplace to the limitations of employees experiencing arthritis pain.
+Staff at Las Vegas Primary Care are also trained to help employers adapt the workplace to the limitations of employees experiencing arthritis pain.
 Occupational medicine can help employers and employees create a plan that works for both parties.

 Some patients may need advanced treatment for arthritis pain.
 Advanced treatment may include chiropractic adjustment, physical therapy, and even surgery.
-Patients are encouraged to speak to their physician at Central Nevada Regional Care to learn more about obtaining advanced treatment for arthritis pain.
+Patients are encouraged to speak to their physician at Las Vegas Primary Care to learn more about obtaining advanced treatment for arthritis pain.

 7 DAYS A WEEK!